FormidableLabs/radium-component-library/README.md

 # Radium Component Library

+## DEPRECATED

-Temporary repository to nail down design principles for Radium Components.
-See [issues](https://github.com/FormidableLabs/radium-component-library/issues).
+This was a temporary repository to nail down design principles for [Radium Components](https://github.com/FormidableLabs/radium-component-library/issues).
+We're no longer pursuing a a Radium-backed React component library as a project.

-Development will take place in the [radium repository](https://github.com/FormidableLabs/radium).
+This repository will eventually be deleted.